recoilme/pudge/README.md

 **Description**

-Package pudge is a simple key/value store written using Go's standard library only.
-Keys are stored in memory (with persistence), values stored on disk.
+Package pudge is a fast and simple key/value store written using Go's standard library.

 It presents the following:
 * Supporting very efficient lookup, insertions and deletions